 This is an extension of the Tunnel Fan Groups On / Opening Size menu item.
-Instead of opening a device based on the number of fans running, you can interlock specific tunnel fans with a device (open the device based on the number of interlocked fans running).
+Instead of opening a curtain based on the number of fans running, you can interlock specific tunnel fans with curtains (open the curtain based on the number of interlocked fans running).